-- Medium grain white rice: The variety you'll most commonly see in Chinese restaurants.
-Like Jasmine, medium rice grains boast a great balance: They're strong individuals but also good team players.
-White rice has less of a floral aroma than Jasmine which makes it a little more versatile.
+- Medium-grain white rice: The variety you'll most commonly see in Chinese restaurants.
+Like jasmine, medium rice grains boast a great balance: They're strong individuals, but also good team players.
+White rice has less of a floral aroma than jasmine, which makes it a little more versatile.

 Rule #2: Plan in Advance if You Can, But Don't Worry if You Don't

-I'd always heard that fried rice is best made with day-old rice and that fresh rice will turn to mush if you try to fry it.
+I'd always heard that fried rice is best made with day-old rice, and that fresh rice will turn to mush if you try to fry it.
 But is this really true?
 And if so, what is it about the resting period that makes older rice superior to fresh rice?

 I wasn't sure what I was looking for with rice, stale or dry.
 So I tried it.
 Over and over and over again.
-To test dryness I used batches of rice that I set under a table fan at room temperature which would hopefully rapidly dry out the rice without giving it much of a chance to turn stale.
+To test dryness, I used batches of rice that I set under a table fan at room temperature, which I hoped would rapidly dry out the rice without giving it much of a chance to turn stale.
 To test staleness, I stored batches of rice for lengths of time varying from half an hour to 12 hours, very tightly covered on plates in the fridge, allowing their starches to recrystallize without drying out.
 I also stored rice the way most of us do: in not-well-sealed Chinese takeout containers.
 Presumably these batches would get both dry and stale.

-I then stir-fried the batches one after the other in a little vegetable oil.
+I then stir-fried the batches, one after the other, in a little vegetable oil.

 Well, not necessarily.
 Freshly cooked rice spread out on a plate will steam a great deal as its surface moisture is evaporated.
 That's the important part.
 It's the surface moisture that is going to cause your rice to rapidly suppress the temperature of the wok.
 It's the surface moisture that's going to cause your rice to stick together.